On your marks Bridgend County

 We’re Ogi – Wales’s home-grown broadband company – here to power-up communities like Caerau, Cwmfelin, Garth, Llangynwyd, Maesteg, Nantyffyllon and Porthcawl with our ultrafast full fibre broadband.
 It’s next generation stuff, ready to keep you working, entertained and connected in your community.
 So whether you’re a ‘Spare Room CEO’, a ‘Season Binger’ or a ‘Bandwidth Beast’, there’s an Ogi package that’s just right for you.

 So, how fast is ultrafast?

-Starting at 150Mbps download, Ogi’s service is ultrafast and ultra-reliable – and we’ll be ready to launch in Porthcawl very soon.
+Starting at 150Mbps download, Ogi’s service is ultrafast and ultra-reliable – and we’ll be ready to launch in Maesteg and Porthcawl very soon.

 For more information and to let us keep in touch, go ahead and register your interest using our handy postcode search tool.

 Community is at the heart of all we do

-We’re here to power-up homes and businesses across Bridgend County and – just like you – we’re giving back, supporting local teams and groups in places like Porthcawl.
+We’re here to power-up homes and businesses across Bridgend County and – just like you – we’re giving back, supporting local teams and groups in places like Maesteg and Porthcawl.
 So, if it brings people together and has the potential to make a difference in your community – then we want to support it.
 Find out more about the opportunities available through our community fund ‘Cefnogi’.